kumahq/kuma-website/docs/docs/1.1.2/networking/ipv6.md

 For the most part any IPv6 setup will work out of the box, but there are some specifics that need to be taken into account:

- * when the dataplane proxies are run in IPv6 only environment (i.e. no IPv4), the DNS shall be set to generate relevant IPv6 addresses.
-Using the standard 240.0.0.0/4 will render the system not able to communicate in the `.mesh` domain.
-The setup can be done by setting `KUMA_DNS_SERVER_CIDR` to a valid IPv6 CIDR.
-Please verify there is no overal with a pre-existing network in your environment.
-An example would be `KUMA_DNS_SERVER_CIDR=fd00:fd00::/64`
+ * when the dataplane proxies are run in IPv6 only environment (i.e. no IPv4 address), the DNS shall be set to generate relevant
+   IPv6 addresses using `KUMA_DNS_SERVER_CIDR`.
+Please make sure there is no overlap with a pre-existing network in your environment.

  * On Universal, when the dataplane resource is generated, specify `networking.transparentProxying.redirectPortInboundV6`.
    The default value for that port is `15010`.